SteeltoeOSS/Documentation/api/v3/stream/stream-reference.md

 Additionally, you can then add another service that interprets the same flow of averages for fault detection.
 Doing all communication through shared topics rather than point-to-point queues reduces coupling between microservices.

-While the concept of publish-subscribe messaging is not new, Streams takes the extra step of making it an opinionated choice for its application model.
+While the concept of publish-subscribe messaging is not new, Stream takes the extra step of making it an opinionated choice for its application model.
-By using native middleware support, Streams also simplifies use of the publish-subscribe model across different platforms.
+By using native middleware support, Stream also simplifies use of the publish-subscribe model across different platforms.

 ### Consumer Types

-Two types of consumer are supported by the Streams infrastructure:
+Two types of consumer are supported by the Stream infrastructure:

 * Message-driven (sometimes referred to as Asynchronous)
 * Polled (sometimes referred to as Synchronous)